Bug-Duck/tntjs/README.md

 [![website](https://img.shields.io/badge/website-bugduck.cn-yellowgreen)](https://www.bugduck.cn)
 [![BiliBili](https://img.shields.io/static/v1?label=bilibili&message=BugDuck开源团队&color=ff69b4&logo=bilibili)](https://space.bilibili.com/1959824394?spm_id_from=333.337.0.0)

+# TNT.js

+The JavaScript framework for modern web.

 ## Notice

 We're currently rebuilding our project.
-We will separate tntjs into two parts, one part is tnt, which is responsible for the low-level hot update interaction, the other part is TNTscript, which is used for actual development.
+We will separate TNT.js into two parts, one part is tnt, which is responsible for the low-level hot update interaction, the other part is TNTscript, which is used for actual development.

 ## Roadmap